Five Came Back: Plot

 On the 23rd day, Crimp disappears; Tommy eventually discovers his dead body.
 When Peggy and Pete go looking for Tommy, he leads them to Crimp, killed by a poison dart.
 Pete orders Peggy to take Tommy to safety while he covers their retreat.
 He is killed by the unseen natives.
 The remaining survivors board the now-repaired airliner, but as the engines turn over, the oil line in one engine starts leaking.
-Bill and Joe patch it, but inform the others that the patch will fail some time after takeoff, leaving only one running engine.
+Bill and Joe patch the leak, but inform the others that the patch will fail sometime after takeoff, leaving only one running engine.
 As a result, the aircraft can only carry four adults and Tommy across the mountains.
 Vasquez suddenly grabs a pistol and announces that he will choose who goes, since he is doomed either way and is therefore the only one without bias.
 While the repairs are being made, Professor Spengler tells Vasquez that he and his wife volunteer to stay, as they have only a few years left anyway.
 Judson, on the other hand, tries to bribe Vasquez by offering to pay for a top lawyer.

 When the aircraft is ready, Vasquez announces that both pilots, the two young women and Tommy will go.
 Judson attacks him, and in the struggle Vasquez shoots him dead.
 The airliner takes off, leaving behind Vasquez and the Spenglers.
 As the natives approach, Professor Spengler quietly informs Vasquez that they must not be taken alive, as they will be tortured.
 Vasquez lies to him, telling him that there are three bullets left.
 He kills the couple with his last two bullets, then awaits his grisly fate.